๐ŸŽปIntro to Humanities

 Georgia O'Keeffe

-• "Mother of American Modernism"—her large-scale flower paintings (some over 3 feet wide) forced viewers to see familiar subjects with fresh attention
+• "Mother of American Modernism."
+Her large-scale flower paintings (some over 3 feet wide) forced viewers to slow down and see familiar subjects with fresh attention

-• New Mexico landscapes became her signature subject—bleached animal skulls and desert vistas expressed a distinctly American modernist vision independent of European influences
+• New Mexico landscapes became her signature subject.
+Bleached animal skulls and desert vistas expressed a distinctly American modernist vision, independent of the European influences that dominated the movement

 Virginia Woolf

-• Pioneered stream-of-consciousness narrative technique—novels like Mrs. Dalloway (1925) follow characters' thoughts in real-time, influencing all subsequent literary modernism
+• Pioneered stream-of-consciousness narrative technique.
+Novels like Mrs. Dalloway (1925) follow characters' inner thoughts in real time, capturing how the mind actually moves.
+This technique influenced all subsequent literary modernism

-• Co-founded the Hogarth Press with her husband Leonard—this gave her complete creative control and allowed her to publish experimental work without commercial pressure
+• Co-founded the Hogarth Press with her husband Leonard.
+This gave her complete creative control and allowed her to publish experimental work without commercial pressure from mainstream publishers

-Compare: Georgia O'Keeffe vs. Virginia Woolf—both were central figures in Anglo-American modernism who challenged how their mediums represented reality.
+Compare: Georgia O'Keeffe vs. Virginia Woolf.
+Both were central figures in Anglo-American modernism who challenged how their mediums represented reality.
 O'Keeffe abstracted visual perception; Woolf abstracted temporal experience.
-Both resisted others' interpretations of their work as primarily "feminine."
+Both also resisted others' interpretations of their work as primarily "feminine."

 Centering Black Women's Experience